ReifyAB/reify.se/index.md

 ---
 {% include JB/setup %}

-You have now entered the realm of Jawaninja.

-**Do not panic!**

-Only friendly geekiness around here.
-Mostly about Clojure, music and other interests of mine.
+On a journey to understanding the nature of programming.
+In love with Clojure and Idris.

 <h3>What's up?</h3>